 How to Get Started

 There’s no need to sign up for M1 Borrow.
-As long as you already have an M1 Finance account (you can sign up for free here) and you’ve reached the $5,000 minimum account balance, your line of credit will be available.
+Your line of credit will be available as long as you already have an M1 Finance account and you’ve reached the $5,000 minimum account balance.
 Getting started is simple; M1 says you can get a loan in just three clicks.
 There is no lengthy paperwork, credit check, or approval process.
 As long as you meet the minimum balance, you can borrow money.

 To start, click on the Borrow tab.
-You will be able to view your loan limit (35% of your Invest balance) and transfer any amount of cash to your outside bank, your M1 Spend account, or your Invest account.
+You can view your loan limit (35% of your Invest balance) and transfer any amount of cash to your outside bank, your M1 Spend account, or your Invest account.

 Transfers are usually made the following business day.